DANS-KNAW/easy-solr4files-index/README.md

       bag-uuid (required)
     ---

-    Subcommand: delete - Delete a bag from the SOLR index -s, --bag-store  <arg>   Name of the bag store (default = pdbs) --help               Show help message
+    Subcommand: delete - Delete all file documents of a bag from the SOLR index --help   Show help message

      trailing arguments:
       bag-uuid (required)